 The hit dropped Ren to the ground because of the surprise of the sudden attack and the force behind it.

 "Ow, what was that for-" Ren was trying to say.

 "Idiot!
 Idiot!
 IDIOT!"
 Wyndia started hitting him over the head again and again.

 "Ow!
 Stop it!
 Ah!"
 Ren covered his head, trying to protect himself.

 "I'll teach you to make a fool out of me!"
 Wyndia continued to pommel him.
 Forcing Ren into the fetal position.

 'What did I even do?!'
 Ren thought, thinking he was going crazy.
-One moment he'd been thanking Wyndia for helping Itsuki, then the next, she'd been looking at him weirdly, and now, she was beating the living hell out of him!
+One moment he'd been thanking Wyndia for helping Itsuki, then the next, she'd been looking at him weirdly, then her face started to heat up, and now, she was beating the living hell out of him!

 "I'm just thinking I'm glad I didn't have a Tsundere girl fall in love with me."
 He said happily.